What we sharpen

 Ceramic blades

-Ceramic requires diamond equipment and risks shattering — we don't accept it.
+Ceramic requires diamond equipment and risks shattering, so we don't accept it.

 Heavily damaged or rusted-through blades